BDIFluky/shroobada_beta/docs/stacks/administration/authentik.md

 - **AUTHENTIK_POSTGRESQL__NAME**: Database name.
 - **AUTHENTIK_POSTGRESQL__PASSWORD**: Database password, defaults to the environment variable `POSTGRES_PASSWORD`.
 - **AUTHENTIK_SECRET_KEY**: Secret key used for cookie signing.
 Changing this will invalidate active sessions.
 - **AUTHENTIK_BOOTSTRAP_PASSWORD**: Configure the default password for the akadmin user.
 Only read on the first startup.
 Can be used for any flow executor.
+See [Automated install | authentik](https://docs.goauthentik.io/docs/install-config/automated-install).
 - **AUTHENTIK_BOOTSTRAP_TOKEN**: Create a token for the default akadmin user.
 Only read on the first startup.
 The string you specify for this variable is the token key you can use to authenticate yourself to the API.
+See [Automated install | authentik](https://docs.goauthentik.io/docs/install-config/automated-install).
 - **AUTHENTIK_ERROR_REPORTING__ENABLED**: Enable error reporting.
 Defaults to false.

 > [!NOTE]